Azure/Industrial-IoT/docs/howto-use-cert-services.md

+# Azure Industrial IoT Services

-# Use the Azure Industrial IoT OPC UA Certificate Management Service and dependencies
+## How to use the Azure Industrial IoT OPC UA Certificate Management Service

 This article explains how to manage the OPC UA Certificate Management Service in Azure, how to register applications and how to issue signed application certificates for your OPC UA devices.

 ## Prerequisites

-### How to deploy the Certificate Management Service
+### Deploy the Certificate Management Service

 First of all, the service needs to be deployed to the Azure cloud.
 Please find an article describing how to deploy the Certificate Management Service [here](howto-deploy-services.md).

 ### Create the root CA certificate

+This is a mandatory step after deployment.
+Without a valid Issuer CA certificate no application certificates can be signed and issued.<br>
+**Important Note:** The 'Administrator' role is required to create or renew the Issuer CA certificate.

 1. Open your certificate service at `https://myResourceGroup-app.azurewebsites.net` and login.
 2. Navigate to the `Certificate Groups` page.